Stocks slip; Disney soars after reinstating Iger as CEO

 Wall Street is concerned that the Fed could go too far in raising interest rates, which could hit the brakes hard enough on the economy to skid it into a recession.
 Inflation has been easing somewhat while key points of the economy, including consumer spending and employment, remain strong.

-Investors don't have much economic news to review this week, but some late earnings and corporate updates could provide some insight into inflation's path and ongoing impact.
+Investors don't have much economic news to review this week, but some late earnings and corporate updates could provide more insight into inflation's path and ongoing impact.

 Electronics retailer Best Buy and discount retailer Dollar Tree will report their latest financial results on Tuesday.
 Farming equipment maker Deere will report its results on Wednesday.